Last updated: April 2026

 Convincing a local journalist to cover the gig is a great way of getting free promotion for future gigs, and establishing your pedigree as a quality promotor.

 The musicians you are putting on will also be grateful for the coverage!
-In many cities there are also gig guides in music magazines, so promoters should always aim to get their gigs listed.
+In many cities there are also gig guides in music magazines, so promoters should always aim to get their gigs listed in gig guides and blogs.

 Singer Joy Shaw suggests that working closely with owners/landlords at venues is often a big help: